nguyensjsu/sp19-281-whales/TransactionsHistory/readme.md

 * **uID - Identifies the user account that initiated the transaction**
 * **sID - Identifies the service with which the transaction is associated**
 * **price - A float that states how much money was spent on this transaction**

+#### Enhancements
+* Optional metadata field to store service-specific data

+## Server-side Code
+* Language - Go
+* Packages - yaml (for parsing configuration) - Will be replaced with env variables